ag2027/SAFEY_1/README.md

 Offline Use
 - SAFEY is a PWA that caches the interface so it works offline after first load/install
-- AI chatbot requires internet and may use a third‑party API; everything else works offline
+- AI chatbot requires internet and uses a third‑party API; everything else works offline
 - Even without the chatbot, SAFEY remains fully useful for assessment, plans, resources, and safety features

 Uninstalling